CA Gagan Kedia

 What shall we see in this article:

-The provisions governing the Goods & Service Tax Practitioner are containing in section 48 of the CGST Act.
-Corresponding Rules are contained in Rule 24 & Rule 25 of the Return Rules as approved by the GST Council.
+The provisions governing the Goods & Service Tax Practitioner are containing in section 48 of the CGST Act and rule 24 and 25 of the return rules.

 GST practitioner is a person who has been approved by Government and authorized by the taxpayer to perform any of the following activities on behalf of the assessee: